Eid ul Fitr Festival of Jammu and Kashmir

 This harvest festival is held during the first 15 days on the month of September.
 Cultural troupes from different parts of Ladakh arrange traditional music and dance during this festival along with competitions of Polo and Archery.

-The festival of Baisakhi is held on the first day in the month of Baisakh according to the Hindu calendar or on the 13th day in the month of April according to the English calendar.
-This is one of the most important festivals in the state of Jammu and Kashmir.
-It also holds special significance for the Sikhs of the Jammu region as it marks the beginning of their New Year.
-As the origins of this festival can be traced in the rural agrarian tradition this festival is celebrated throughout the state to bid a final farewell to the season of winter.
-The traditional Bhangra dance also forms a part of the cultural performances during this festival.
-This festival is also considered auspicious for marriages.
+Baisakhi Festival of Jammu and Kashmir Baisakhi Festival is held on the first day in the month of Baisakh according to the Hindu calendar or on the 13th day in the month of April.
+It also holds special significance for the Sikhs of India as it marks the beginning of their New Year.
+The traditional ‘Bhangra’ dance also forms a part of the cultural performances during this festival.
+It is also considered auspicious for marriages.